Ian is a full-blooded Filipino visual artist who incorporates Pinoy myth and folklore in his work.

 6. Silagan are flightless witches specific in Catanduanes province, whose prey of choice are people with fair skin or anyone dressed in white.
 It is said they could see the internal organs of a person (like x-ray vision).
 They have sharp claws that they use to tear out the liver (some say through the anus), devouring it, and killing the victim.

+The name means "the hated one".
 Since white is usually the color of cassocks worn by religious clerics and associated with purity; those who are against them are considered impure.
 Anti-colonial resistance against the white Spaniards certainly did help to create this monster.

 7. Magtatangal is another kind of witch that separates her head from the body at night, similar to many mythical dark creatures across Southeast Asia such as Kasu of Laos and Ap in Cambodia, Thailand's Krasue, Leyak from Indonesia, and more closely to Penanggal in Malaysia.
 It is believed that the Devil carries the head to different places at night and returns it before morning, fully alive.